adisaf/multunus-website/source/blog/2015-11-17-super-fast-mvps-using-just-google-docs-part-1.html.markdown

 This post is about MoveIt.
 Ourtool, with a twist.

-Brain Power
+**Brain Power**

 I’m a neuroscience junkie.
-A[common recurring point](http://www.brainrules.net/exercise)in[brain research](http://brainblogger.com/2015/03/11/exercise-boosts-brain-power/)is the link between regular physical exercise and higher brain power.
+A [common recurring point](http://www.brainrules.net/exercise)in[brain research](http://brainblogger.com/2015/03/11/exercise-boosts-brain-power/)is the link between regular physical exercise and higher brain power.
 As a bonus, you also have some happy hormones that get released when you

 If more exercise is gonna make us smarter, we wanted that in our team.
 Get everybody to exercise and then make everyone smarter instantly.
 And then get the big bucks.